 I. Installation of officers shall be made the last order of business of the convention prior to adjournment.

 A. The president and vice president and two of the directors must be legally blind or visually impaired.

-B. Payment of annual dues shall be a pre-requisite for the right to hold office in NDAB.
+B. Attainment of the minimum age of 18 and payment of annual dues shall be pre-requisites for the right to hold office.

 C. All elected officers and directors shall be a resident of the State of North Dakota during their terms of office or in a city in a neighbor state, that city shall share a common border with its sister city in North Dakota.
 Examples of such cities are Fargo – Moorhead and Grand Forks – East Grand Forks.

 D. To avoid undue influence and any potential conflict of interest, no more than one member from a household shall serve concurrent terms as a member of the executive board.

 E. To avoid conflict of interest officers shall not hold office while serving as an officer in another consumer organization of the blind.

 Section 4.
 General Duties.
 Officers and directors shall have the following duties: